 Portobello Road: The world’s largest antiques market selling antiques, collectables and vintage clothing with a bustling atmosphere!

 Buckingham Palace: The London home of the present Royal Family was built in the early 1700s but did not become a grand state palace until Queen Victoria’s reign.
 The Palace is only open to the public during August and September.

 London Eye: The world’s largest observation wheel soars 135 meters above the River Thames and gives spectacular views over London spanning 25 miles.

-Changing of the Guard: Dazzling display of pageantry by the Foot Guards of the Household Division, the Queen’s personal guard accompanied by a band.
+Changing of the Guard: Dazzling display of pageantry by the Foot Guards of the Household Division, the King’s personal guard accompanied by a band.

 Madame Tussauds: One of London’s top tourist attractions, Madame Tussauds allows you to mingle with celebrities through the ages from Muhammad Ali to Lady Gaga and the British Royal Family.

 St Paul’s Cathedral: This is the fourth cathedral built on the highest point in the city, designed by Sir Christopher Wren after The Great Fire of London in 1666.
 Inside, attractions include the Whispering Gallery and the dome (only 627 steps)